Your Guide to an Appalachian Trail Road Trip

 This part of the Appalachian Trail crosses over a very remote part of the state, known for its fall foliage.
 One of the more populated areas is Sugarloaf Mountain in Carrabassett Valley, where travelers can rest their heads at the Sugarloaf Mountain Hotel, which is about halfway through the state’s Appalachian Trail coverage of 282 miles.
 These photos of other picturesque mountain towns around the country will inspire you to hit the road.

 The Appalachian Trail starts at Springer Mountain but visitors to the state may want to spend their time eyeing Tallulah Falls from US-441.
 For those who want to get up close, Tallulah Gorge State Park is full of trails, including a suspension bridge over the river and gorge.
 If you’re looking to overnight, Glen Ella Springs Inn and Restaurant is a mix of luxury and charm with awe-inspiring views of the Georgia Mountains.
-Next, read on to discover more about the best road trips in the U.S.

 Some sites listed here may not be open or may have limited hours or other restrictions due to COVID-19.
 Please check with them before you go.